speckly/Perishervation/README.md

 installation of all libraries stated in `requirements.txt`

 # Setup

-It is recommended to use a virtual environment to avoid version conflict with other packages
+It is recommended to use a virtual environment to avoid version conflict with other packages Contact us for the secrets
+Do also change the IP address of the Telegram server in constants.py

 ### Telegram bot
 [Perishervation Telegram bot](http://t.me/perishervation_bot)